ihortom/snowplow-wiki/analytics-sdk/Scala-Analytics-SDK-setup.md

 dependencies {
     ...
     // Snowplow Scala Tracker
-    compile 'com.snowplowanalytics:snowplow-scala-analytics-sdk_2.10:0.2.0'
+    compile 'com.snowplowanalytics:snowplow-scala-analytics-sdk_2.11:0.3.0'
     }
 ```

-Note that you need to change `_2.10` to `_2.11` in artifactId if you're using Scala 2.11.
+Note that you need to change `_2.11` to `_2.10` or `_2.12` in artifactId if you're using other Scala versions.

 <a name="maven" />